lukas-stein/lukas-stein.github.io/content/articles/the-gdpr-files-what-mark-zuckerberg-knows-about-you.md

 If a user is into US-Politics, Facebook might even make assumptions about their political affiliation, which also show up here.
 Advertisers can use this information to show politically targeted content.

 However, if you're launching a political campaign to convince people to vote for you, the categories provided by Facebook might be a bit too blunt.
-But don't worry, there's a solution!
+But there's a solution.
 Remember the "audience lists" from before, that allowed firms to combine their own data with Facebook's?
 Back in 2018 Facebook got in trouble for allowing a political consulting firm called "Cambridge Analytica" to do exactly that.

-CA used users' psychological profiles they previously obtained through a survey and combined it with data on their Facebook friends to target swing voters and show them content that would discredit their client's opponent.
-While the overall effectiveness of the campaign remains uncertain, this illustrates one of the many ways, that companies and political actors can combine the previously mentioned tools with powerful data analysis to their advantage.
+CA used psychological profiles of users obtained through a survey and combined them with data on their Facebook friends to target swing voters and show them content that would discredit their client's opponent.
+While the overall effectiveness of the campaign remains uncertain, it illustrates one of the many ways that companies and political actors can combine the aforementioned tools with powerful data analytics tans use them to their advantage.

 But that's not all: When companies aren't using their 1,000 bibles worth of your personal information to influence your voting behavior or decide whether you're more of a bug or a worm person, they can get pretty creative with it.